bhupendrasingh08/bhupendrasingh08/README.md

 ## 🌟 Connect with Me

 Let's connect!
 Feel free to reach out for collaborations, discussions, or just a friendly chat.
-You can find me on [LinkedIn](https://linkedin.com/in/bhupendrasingh-b089aa210) or [GitHub](https://github.com/bhupendrasingh08).
+You can find me on [LinkedIn](https://linkedin.com/in/bhupendrasingh-b089aa210){:target="_blank" rel="noopener"} or [GitHub](https://github.com/bhupendrasingh08).

 ---